Size does matter....but bigger is not always better

-In September 2020 I started allowing customers in Perth to come test out different sizes in person.
+In late August 2020 I started allowing customers in Perth to come test out different sizes in person.
 Up to then I was 'eyeballing' sizes, using the guide of 'measure the diameter of the nipple (before expressing) and add 4mm'.

-I was surprised to see that most people found sizing that were even smaller than this more comfortable.
-This is why I have revised my advice to measure and add only 2mm.
+I was surprised to see that most people found sizing that were even smaller than I originally though was more comfortable.
+This is why I have revised my advice to measure and add only 1-2mm.

 *JUST your nipple - not the areola.
 In case you do not know - your areola is the darker coloured skin on your breast, your nipple is the part that extrudes from that.
 If you have flat or inverted nipples - they are often more sensitive than your areola and can sometimes be stimulated to stick out by rubbing on them slightly

 "But I was using a 24 or 27mm flange and it was 'too tight' or it was 'swelling up' - why would I go down a size?"